EphemeralSpace/docs/src/design/masks/crew/cannibal.md

 ## Abilities

 The Cannibal can naturally butcher creatures for their organs, and if they eat all of one crewmember's organs, will take their mask as their own, including objective completion.
-The original victim will count as succeeding if the cannibal succeeds.
+The original victim will count as succeeding if the Cannibal succeeds.

 ## Gameplay